stngcoding/variable_app_icon/README.md

 # Credits

-This package is created by [Shahriar Nasim Nafi](https://github.com/SNNafi)
+This package is created by [Shahriar Nasim Nafi](https://github.com/SNNafi)# dynamic-app-icon